Springe direkt zu Inhalt

 The project "Effects of EU soft law across the multilevel system" aims at an improved understanding of the performance of the EU multilevel system through an analysis of EU soft law effects.
 What is the share of soft versus hard law in specific policy areas?
 When and why is EU soft law implemented in nation states?
 And, when and why is there feedback on the supranational level after national implementation?
 We record soft law characteristics and occurrence at the EU level with a new database covering seven selected policy fields and then analyse the effects in selected cases in Germany and France on the basis of expert interviews and a survey in public administrations.
 The project is carried out in cooperation with Sabine Saurugger and Fabien Terpan from the University of Grenoble and is funded over three years by ANR and DFG.
 More information can be found here.

-- Ausfelder, A., Eick, A., Hartlapp, M., Mespoulet, R., Saurugger, S., Terpan, F., and Cappellina, B. (forthcoming).
+- Ausfelder, A., Eick, A., Hartlapp, M., Mespoulet, R., Saurugger, S., Terpan, F., and Cappellina, B. (2024).
 EU soft-law: Non-binding but enforcable.
-European Law Journal.
+European Law Journal, 30(4): 668-684.
+Zum Artikel

-- Börzel, Tanja A., Bronjecki, P., Hartlapp, M., and Obholzer, L. (2023) Contesting Europe: Eursceptic Dissent and Integration Polarization in the European Parliament.
-In Journal of Common Market Studies.
-To the article.
+- Börzel, Tanja A., Broniecki, P., Hartlapp, M. und Obholzer, L. (2023) Contesting Europe: Eurosceptic Dissent and Integration Polarization in the European Parlaiment.
+In Journal of Common Market Studies, 61(4): 1100-1118.
+Zum Artikel

-- Cappellina, B., Ausfelder, A., Eick, A., Mespoulet, R., Hartlapp, M., Saurugger, S. and Terpan, F. (forthcoming) ’Ever more soft law?
+- Cappellina, B., Ausfelder, A., Eick, A., Mespoulet, R., Hartlapp, M., Saurugger, S. and Terpan, F. (2022) ’Ever more soft law?
 A dataset to compare binding and non-binding EU law across policy areas and over time (2004-2019)’.
-European Union Politics.
-To the article.
+European Union Politics 23, 741-57.
+Zum Artikel

 III.
 Representation

-Databases, ongoing projects and recent publications
+Databases, current projects and publications

-- Alayrac, P. et al. (forthcoming).
+- Alayrac, P. et al. (2025).
 Pathways to the top: Women, men, and leadership in the European Commission.
-European Union Politics.
+European Union Politics, 26(1): 23-44.

 Recent Publications